Numerical study on the robustness of the stability for stable black holes: Static negative bump

 We specify the negative bump to be Gaussian form around center $r_*=a$

-We numerically investigate how this negative bump change the long-time behavior of scalar perturbation when it is placed close to even horizon.
+We numerically investigate how this negative bump changes the long-time behavior of scalar perturbation when it is placed close to even horizon.

 The left panel of Fig.~\ref{bumpfig1}. shows the results as we move perturbed potential towards event horizon by choosing $\epsilon = 10^{-2}$ and $4\times10^{-3}$.
-It shows that for small value of $a$ where the deformations are confined near the photon ring, $\psi$ will decay to approach zero in the last stage, confirming that the BH is stable.
-However, for the case $\epsilon=10^{-2}$ we found that there exist a critical distance $a_c \approx -15$ of deformation to trigger the BH instability.
+It shows that for small values of $a$ where the alterations are confined near the photon ring, $\psi$ will decay to approach zero in the last stage, confirming that the Schwarzschild BH is stable.
+However, for the cases $\epsilon=10^{-2}$ we found that there exists a critical distance $a_c \approx -15$ of alteration to trigger the BH instability.
 When $a<a_c$, the perturbation field $\psi$ will experience exponential growth at late time.
-This exponential amplification signals an onset of instability, indicating that the perturbation field will drive the BH towards an unstable state during the later stage of its evolution.
+This exponential amplification signals an onset of instability, indicating that the perturbation field will drive the Schwarzschild BH towards an unstable state during the later stage of its evolution.

 If we decrease the amplitude $\epsilon$, then we find that the critical distance will also move towards horizon.
 Using the method of bisection, we can approximately find the relationship between $\epsilon$ and $a_c$, which is shown in the right panel of Fig.~\ref{bumpfig1}.
-Particularly, we find following asymptotically relationship between $\epsilon$ and $a_c$
+Particularly, we find following asymptotically relation between $\epsilon$ and $a_c$

 when $\epsilon$ is small enough.
 Here $\overline{V}_p=\int_{-\infty}^{\infty}V_p(x)\td x$.
-We have tested various differen types of negative bumps and find that Eq.~\eqref{realepac1} is true in all cases.
+We have tested various different types of negative bumps and find that Eq.~\eqref{realepac1} is true in all cases.
 Our numerical results imply that the instability will always be triggered if the negative bump is sufficiently close to event horizon no matter how small the amplitude is.

+Besides, W. L. Qian et al. studied a similar configuration of effective potential in an asymmetric Damour-Solodukhin wormhole, which consists of two distinct black hole effective potentials separated by a distance~\cite{Qian:2025occ}.
+They considered the case of asymptotic echo modes $\omega \to \infty$ and found that the imaginary part of these QNMs $\Im \omega \propto \ln \sqrt{V_1 V_2}$, which $V_1, V_2$ denote the peak value of two separated potential respectively~\cite{Qian:2020cnz,Qian:2025occ}.
+In this paper, we focus on stability analysis in time domain, but our preliminary result of our future work in frequency domain shows that the imaginary part of \emph{fundamental mode} will change sign when $a \approx a_c$, implying that instability will always be triggered if the negative bump is sufficiently close to event horizon.